 A BETTER PEACE welcomes Ann Meredith to discuss her experience as a female officer in the U.S. Army.
 She joins WAR ROOM podcast editor Ron Granieri in the virtual studio to discuss what her career has looked like as a woman, a mother and a wife in the Military Police corps.
 Ann recounts long separations, supportive units, honest mentors and the biases and discriminations that many women must overcome in any branch of the military.

+EDITOR’S NOTE: The current temporary theme we are using only credits a single author.
+This article was written by Kyleanne Hunter, Jeannette Gaudry Haynie and Natalie Trogus.
 If you are neutral in situations of injustice, you have chosen the side of the oppressor.
-If an elephant has its foot on the tail of a mouse, and you say that you are neutral, the mouse will not appreciate your neutrality. ― Desmond Tutu In November 2001, just one month after the United States […]
+If an elephant has its foot on the tail of a mouse, […]

 It’s a two-for-one on A BETTER PEACE this week.
 Kara Dixon Vuic and Jason Vuic join Michael Neiberg in the studio for our ongoing ON WRITING series.
 Kara and Jason share their varied approaches to writing and discuss what literary collaboration looks like in their house.
 Two very different authors that write on different topics […]